AbednAboH/ppemAlgorithmPrototype/README.md

         1.number of clusters
         2.number of parties
         3.length of input
         4.still haven't played with dimensions
+# 8.7.23
+    PPEM algorithm was emplemented easily do to the last step that we made , the only thing that we had to chage was adding encryption before sending the data from the clients side ! amazing progression